活动

 English at 9am & 11am and Spanish at 1pm

-English at 5pm, 2nd & 4th Sundays (through October)
+English at 5pm, 2nd & 4th Sundays (March through October)

 Meet by the Baptismal font.